-Texas chili doesn't get any better than this fiery-hot version, loaded with shredded beef and spices.
+Texas chili doesn't get any better than this fiery-hot version.

 - 4 lb. beef chuck, trimmed and cut into 1⁄2" cubes